 Reliability

-Occasionally, the radar detects cars approaching from a sharper angle (from side roads).
-But they disappear from the screen quickly.
+I have already ridden over 15,000 miles (24,000 km) with this radar.
+Occasionally, it detects cars approaching from a sharper angle (from side roads), but they disappear from the screen quickly.
+It has never missed a car (false negative).

 Peloton Mode

 Peloton mode is useful when riding in a group.
-The radar automatically detects the presence of bicycles or vehicles behind you within a distance of 100 feet (30 meters) and traveling at a relative speed of under 10 mph (16 km/h).
+The radar automatically detects the presence of bicycles or vehicles behind you within 100 feet (30 meters) and traveling at a relative speed of under 10 mph (16 km/h).

-Thanks to this mode, your head unit will beep when other vehicles approach you or the cyclist behind you at a relative speed that is higher than 11.18 mph (18 km/h).
+Thanks to this mode, your head unit will beep when other vehicles approach you or the cyclist behind you at a relative speed higher than 11.18 mph (18 km/h), but it will ignore other cyclists in the group.
+The taillight will also be automatically dimmed not to dazzle others.

 Varia RTL515 Cons in Detail

-It is a pity that Garmin did not use the newer standard and did not contribute to its unification.
+Unfortunately, Garmin did not adopt the newer standard or contribute to its unification.
 However, we may see USB-C in a future release.
 We will see.

 Compatibility Issues with non-Garmin Devices

-The Garmin Varia RTL515 was initially only compatible with Garmin devices before third-party manufacturers rushed with firmware updates and support.
+The Garmin Varia RTL515 was initially only compatible with Garmin devices, but third-party manufacturers quickly followed with firmware updates and support.
+The good news is that most modern bike computers support ANT+ cycling radars.

 Unstable Mount